-In 2023, for the fifth consecutive year, Pensacola Housing appointed all currently assisted HCV program participants to the Resident Advisory Board (RAB), forming a committee of the whole.
-Participants were notified of this appointment, and of their rights and responsibilities regarding the development of the PHA Plan, via a letter from our housing director mailed during the week of February 20, 2023.
+In 2024, Pensacola Housing appointed all currently assisted HCV program participants to the Resident Advisory Board (RAB), forming a committee of the whole.
+Participants were notified of this appointment, and of their rights and responsibilities regarding the development of the PHA Plan.
 The RAB was invited to participate in an online survey to share opinions and ideas and demonstrate knowledge of the voucher program.
 We assured members that participation was voluntary and anonymous, and that the survey was accessible from an array of devices including smart phones.
 Hyperlinks and a QR code for the survey were posted on our website and on the walls of our physical office.
-The survey was open from February 27 through March 20, 2023.
+The survey was open through May 24, 2024.